iaoshili/mini-base/README.md

 Basic code for starting a new project

-Go to http://localhost:3007/ for the react app
+Go to http://localhost:3007/ for the react app (Comment out the client section in docker-compose for faster build in case you are not using react)

 For REST, go to:
 http://localhost:5001/ping